If you’ve invested any amount of time into knowledge management within your organization, you know how involved a

 Whenever your teams engage with one another, knowledge is being created and shared.

 It’s essential, then, to consider how the communication and collaboration tools your organization uses tie into your knowledge management initiatives.

 Specifically, you want to know that:

-- Your teams are easily able to share information and knowledge in the first place
+- Your teams are easily able to share knowledge and information in the first place

 - This knowledge can be communicated in a variety of formats